intel-secl/skc-tools/SKC_Product_Guide.md

 To install the SGX Agent:

-    Please refer to README file for detailed instructions on deploying SGX Agent
+    Please refer to README file in sgx-tools repo for detailed instructions on deploying SGX Agent

 ##  Installing the SGX-QVS